SoftwareAG/c8y-docs/content/edge/update-bundle/migration-107-to-109.md

 ### Sample scripts to automate the migration

-{{< company-sag >}} provides the `backup.sh` and `restore.sh` scripts for your reference.
+{{< company-sag >}} provides the *backup.sh* and *restore.sh* scripts for your reference.
 You may customize these scripts for your requirements and automate the migration process.
-These scripts are available for reference at:
+These scripts are available at:

 - [backup.sh](/files/edge/backup.sh)
 - [restore.sh](/files/edge/restore.sh) - you must run the restore.sh script as a **root** user.